|

 Liverpool

-best to feature every single performance staged by the Bank’s various
+feature every single performance staged by the Bank’s various operatic and

-operatic and dramatic societies.
-From occasional offerings by the Manchester
+dramatic societies.
+From occasional offerings by the Manchester Players and

-Players and the ArgoFor Players, to the full-blown musical extravaganzas
+the ArgoFor Players, to the full-blown musical extravaganzas staged by the

-staged by the Operatic Society, we can be certain that good coverage will be
+Operatic Society, we can be certain that good coverage will be given, and

-Magazine’s theatre-going correspondents, and from poor make-up to an
+theatre-going correspondents, and from poor make-up to an outstanding stage

-outstanding stage set or vocal performance, we are taken through reviews as
+set or vocal performance, we are taken through reviews as if we had

 reveals that it would usually review the Cicala and North Eastern Players on